mobweb/MobWeb_UpsellCategory/README.md

 # MobWeb_UpsellCategory extension for Magento

-This extension replaces the `upsell_products` block on the product detail page with a block that presents products from a sibling category.
+This extension replaces the `upsell_products` block on the product detail page with a block that presents products from the current product's category or optionally also the current product's sibling categories.

 Let's assume you have the following category setup: